Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Spiral ICM model

 Although incorporating the spiral structure does not alter the radial, \ie azimuthally-averaged profiles of density or pressure, it does modify the profiles of temperature, entropy, and other non-linear combinations of $\rho$ and $P$.
 In particular, the $T\propto \rho^{-1}P$ temperature and the $K\propto \rho^{-\Gamma}P$ adiabat in general increase due to the presence of the spiral.
 Namely, in the self-similar spiral, where each radial profile is uniformly multiplied by a constant, $T(r)=C_T T_0(r)$ and $K(r)=C_K K_0(r)$, we find that the constants $C_T$ and $C_K$ both generally exceed unity.
 In particular, Fig.~ (\ref{fig:SSTandK}) shows the constants $C_K>1$ (solid blue contours) and $C_T>1$ (dashed red contours) obtained for the linear $\delta\rho$ model \eqref{eq:LinearDRho}.
 As the figure shows, these constants monotonically increase with the discontinuity contrast $q$ and the spiral tightness $\xi$.
 In the $\xi\to\infty$ limit, $C_T=(q+1)\ln(q)/2(q-1)$ and $C_K=(3/2^{8/3})(q+1)^{2/3}(q^{4/3}+q+q^{1/3}+1)/(q^{4/3}+q^{2/3}+q)$.

 Although the azimuthally-averaged profiles are simply rescaled by a constant in the self-similar spiral, modifications of the local gradients, not averaged over angles, may destabilize the spiral.
-With increasing radius, at the discontinuity the density drops and the adiabat jumps.
+Crossing the discontinuity with an increasing radius, the density drops and the adiabat jumps.
 These abrupt changes are compensated away from the discontinuity, where the radial decline in $\rho$ and rise in $K$ become milder with respect to their unperturbed, spherically-symmetric counterparts $\rho_0(r)$ and $K_0(r)$.
 Rayleigh-Taylor and convective stability then constrain $q$ and $\xi$, as the radial gradients of $\rho$ and $K$ should remain negative and positive, respectively.

 For concreteness, consider the model \eqref{eq:LinearDRho}.
 Requiring that $\partial_r \rho<0$ everywhere indicates that a finite contrast limits the spiral tightness,

 where $v_c=(-g r)^{1/2}$ is the circular velocity, and we defined $\lambda_\rho$ or more generally